 The last houses that were ever built on London Bridge were constructed in 1745, but they didn’t last long.

 Due to the increasingly dangerous situation and the urgent need for bridge renovations, The “London Bridge act” gave the City Corporation (that still exists today) the opportunity to buy all properties that were built on the bridge.

 This happened in 1756 and shortly after they were demolished and the bridge got the renovation it so urgently needed.

 In 1799, it was decided that the medieval bridge needed to be replaced with a “New London Bridge.”
 For this, an architectural competition was held that year.

 An initial design by Thomas Telford, which was actually accepted at first, had to be revised after the findings in the preliminary surveys.
-It was too wide and would have required for valuable buildings to be destroyed.
+It was too wide and would have required valuable buildings to be destroyed.

 The eventual design that was chosen contained 5 arches and was designed by John Rennie.
 Construction of the bridge started in 1824 under the supervision of Rennie’s son who had passed away 3 years earlier.

-An interesting fact is that the medieval version of London Bridge was only destroyed after the new bridge was completed in 1832.
+An interesting fact is that the medieval version of the London Bridge was only destroyed after the new bridge was completed in 1832.